Canoe-Finance/Solana-Gaming-DeFi-SDK/README.md

 ## How To Use

-[How to Use]: https://github.com/Canoe-Finance/Solana-Gaming-DeFi-SDK/blob/main/Documentation/HowToUse.md	"documentation"

-Complete usage instructions and code samples can be found there.
+Complete usage instructions and code samples can be found [HERE](https://github.com/Canoe-Finance/Solana-Gaming-DeFi-SDK/blob/main/Documentation/HowToUse.md).

 ## Delivery on Solana Hackathon